ajaydsouza/twittercounter/readme.txt

 * Modified: Updated WordPress widget for multiple instances

 = 1.5 =
-* Added: Twitter Button with Photo
+* New: Twitter Button with Photo
 * Modified: Better compatibility with the latest versions of WordPress.
 If you are using the sidebar widgets, please re-add them to your theme under Appearance > Widgets
 * Modified: Twitter Remote has been renamed to Twitter Widget